HotMonkeyWings/Spyro/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get this bot onto your server, follow these steps.
+To deployyour own version of the bot, follow the steps below.

 ### Prerequisites